burabure/dactyl-keyboard/README.md

 Proceed with soldering jumper wires to all of the four wires of the 4P4C Female Telephone connector

-The I2C connection requires for the wires connected to pin 2 & 3 to be connected to VCC pin [through resistors][I2C].
+The [I2C connection][I2C] requires for the wires connected to pin 2 & 3 to be connected
+to VCC pin through resistors.
 You could easily attach the two resistors and connect them to VCC.
 See the image that illustrates the wiring:

 [I2C]: https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard#i-2-c-wiring